roxma/envrc-rs/README.md

 > and .envrc, and only exports the environment diff back to the original
 > shell.

 However, envrc is simpler.
-It spawns a new interactive bash and load `.envrc`.
+It spawns a new interactive shell and load `.envrc`.
 When you `cd` out of the directory, the shell exits and returns terminal back to the original shell.

 ## Install

 - `cargo install envrc`
+- Modify the rc file of your shell.
+    - For bash, add `eval "$(envrc init bash)"` to the end of your bashrc.
-- Add `PROMPT_COMMAND='eval "$(envrc bash)"'` to the end of your bashrc
+    - For zsh, add `eval "$(envrc init zsh)"` to the end of your zshrc.

 ## Usage